Electronic and structural properties of RbCeX$_2$ (X$_2$: O$_2$, S$_2$, SeS, Se$_2$, TeSe, Te$_2$): Introduction

-In this work, we present a comprehensive study of the impact of varying the nature of the chalcogen within the RbCe$X_2$ class of triangular magnets.
-As the anion is varied from $X_2$: O$_2$, S$_2$, SeS, Se$_2$, TeSe, Te$_2$ while preserving the core triangular lattice of Ce$^{3+}$ moments, we report the evolution of the structural and electronic properties via a number of techniques.
+In this work, we present a comprehensive study of the RbCeX$_2$ delafossite compounds as a function of the chalcogen site.
+We demonstrate that a full solid solution exists between the RbCeTe$_2$--RbCeSe$_2$--RbCeS$_2$, allowing us to tune the local chemistry while preserving the magnetic Ce$^{3+}$ triangular lattice.
+Our work also presents the discovery of a new oxide delafossite, RbCeO$_2$.
 Neutron and synchrotron x-ray diffraction data characterize the structural evolution, including local distortions of the ligand ions, and susceptibility/magnetization measurements are used to correlate the corresponding changes in magnetic properties.
 Inelastic neutron scattering measurements combined with \textit{ab initio} modeling further examine the evolution of the crystalline electric field ground state and intramultiplet splitting of the Ce$^{3+}$ $J=5/2$ spin-orbital manifold.
-Of particular interest, our combined data establish that the newly discovered oxide member of the series RbCeO$_2$ possesses the strongest antiferromagnetic exchange field, hosts the strongest distortion to its local Ce$X_6$ octahedra, and uniquely fails to order among known Ce-based rare-earth delafossites.
-We further demonstrate that the anomalous local mode identified in KCeO$_2$ \cite{kco_bordelon2021magnetic}, proposed to manifest as a long-lived vibronic mode, also appears across the entire RbCe$X_2$ series.
-The energy of this mode shifts downward with increasing mass of the anion oscillator, further linking this mode to an unconventional vibronic or dynamic Jahn-Teller state.
+Of particular interest, our combined data establish that RbCeO$_2$ possesses the strongest antiferromagnetic exchange field, hosts the strongest distortion to its local Ce$X_6$ octahedra, and uniquely exhibits no signatures of long-range order or moment freezing.
+The properties of RbCeO$_2$ resemble those of NaYbO$_2$, and suggest that RbCeO$_2$ may exhibit an analogous disordered ground state.
+We further demonstrate that the anomalous local electronic mode identified in KCeO$_2$ \cite{kco_bordelon2021magnetic}, proposed to manifest as a long-lived vibronic state, also appears across the entire RbCe$X_2$ series.
+The energy of this mode shifts downward with increasing mass of the anion oscillator and with decreasing crystal field strength, further linking this mode to an anomalous coupling between Ce$^{3+}$ spin-orbital states and anion degrees of freedom.